SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 Modify API queries adding or changing JSON schemas in `API/*.json` and execute the cmd:

-`cp submodules or main>/API/* > <submodules or main>/local/API/`
+`cp submodules or main>/API/* > <submodules or main>/cyclomatic_complexity/API/`

-Compose and put your scripts `*_exec.sh` carrying out processing of added queries logic into `<submodules or main>/local/services` directory.
+Compose and put your scripts `*_exec.sh` carrying out processing of added queries logic into `<submodules or main>/cyclomatic_complexity/services` directory.

 Finally, generate the image by itself.
 To do that, execute the next cmd:

-`DOCKER_BUILDKIT=1 sudo docker build -t pmccabe_vis:latest local`
+`DOCKER_BUILDKIT=1 sudo docker build -t pmccabe_vis:latest cyclomatic_complexity`

-In case you found your API and its processors in `*_exec.sh` satisfying, please make the changes permanent and embody those script generation as automation step by putting them into the appropriate module `<submodules or main>/local/api_generator.py`
+In case you found your API and its processors in `*_exec.sh` satisfying, please make the changes permanent and embody those script generation as automation step by putting them into the appropriate module `<submodules or main>/cyclomatic_complexity/api_generator.py`

 ### Launch a container from the image